kvpe/os2-project/README.md

 ## Project Description

 The Treasure Hunting Game involves two human players navigating a grid-based map to collect randomly spawned treasures.
 The players move using keyboard controls and compete to see who can collect the most treasures within the game session.
 The game includes a simple graphical interface, a scoreboard, and utilizes threading to handle concurrent player actions and treasure management.
 This project is a graphical game implemented in Python using the Tkinter library.
-The game features a pixel map where two human players can move around and compete to collect treasures.

 ## Installation and running